-MVC's current expansion project will also implement the latest technologies that will reduce power and steam consumption, generate steam from waste process heat and utilize the hydrogen gas by-product as supplemental boiler fuel.
-Through these energy-efficient technologies, MVC will be able to further reduce its GHG emission after expansion.
+MVC's IEM 2 Modernization Project, which started its commercial operation in 2024, implements the latest technologies that will reduce power and steam consumption, generate steam from waste process heat and utilize the hydrogen gas by-product as supplemental boiler fuel.
+Through these energy-efficient technologies, MVC was able to further reduce its GHG emission.